-- □ A site plan indicating: 1) the axis of all relevant buildings and their degree relation to the geographical east/west axis; and 2) the length to width proportion of each relevant building. - □ A cross section drawing showing any shading that would impact solar access for relevant buildings. - □ A calculation of the percentage of buildings that the required proportions and their long axis within 15 degrees of geographical east/west axis.
+- A site plan indicating: 1) the axis of all relevant buildings and their degree relation to the geographical east/west axis; 2) the length to width proportion of each relevant building; and 3) the location of any shading that would impact solar access for relevant buildings. - □ A calculation of the percentage of buildings that the required proportions and their long axis within 15 degrees of geographical east/west axis.